kyclark/abe487/lab/week6/problems.md

 ## 07-gc.pl

-- Take sequences from the command line
+- Take one or more sequences from the command line
 - Print the length of the sequence
 - Print a count of the number of C's and G's
 - Print the calculated GC content as a percent.